 NOTE: The word "entropy" generally means "chaos", "disorder", or "uncertainty".
 In the context of this page "entropy" is used to describe random computer data.

 Before we make any changes we need to test our current random number generator.
 To do this we will collect data from the random device of our choice, like /dev/random or /dev/urandom, and then use the program "ent" to test the entropy of the data set.

-First, you need to download and compile the ENT - Pseudorandom Number Sequence Test Program.
-The link is to the Google search result in case the file location changes.
+First, download and compile the ENT - Pseudorandom Number Sequence Test Program.
+The link is the Google search result in case the file location changes.

-Once you get the program, uncompressed it and compile the binary with "make".
+Once the program is downloaded uncompressed it and compile the binary with "make".
 When you are done you will only need the "ent" binary and can delete the rest.
 We will make a directory under /tmp called /tmp/random to do the rest of our testing in.

 mkdir /tmp/random cd /tmp/random wget http://www.fourmilab.ch/random/random.zip unzip random.zip make mkdir /tmp/random mv ent /tmp/random cd /tmp/random